-Drawbacks to booking with Capital One Travel
+Drawbacks of booking with Capital One Travel

 No travel packages

-Many similar issuer booking platforms, like Go Far Rewards, allow cardholders to book full travel packages in addition to individual flights and hotels.
+Many similar issuer booking platforms, like Well’s Fargo’s Go Far Rewards, allow cardholders to book full travel packages in addition to individual flights and hotels.
 For some travelers, this takes the stress out of organizing several different reservations.

 Capital One Travel does not have the option to book such packages.
 It does, however, let you group your hotel, flight and car rentals into an itinerary and pay for the lot together.

 No hotel elite status

 Capital One Travel is a third-party booking site, which means that you likely won’t be able to take advantage of any hotel elite status you might carry.
 For the most part, hotels require you to book directly with them to unlock elite perks like free breakfast or room upgrades.

 Only Venture and Spark miles cardholders can use the portal

 While other issuers allow all cardholders to use their booking platforms – regardless of whether their card earns miles or cash back – Capital One Travel is only available to Venture and Spark Miles cardholders.